Michael Aubrey

-Baseball career
+Early career

-Amateur

-He attended Southwood High School (1997–2000) where he won Louisiana Baseball player of the year.
+Aubrey attended Southwood High School (1997–2000) where he won the Gatorade Player of the Year award as a senior.
 He attended Tulane University from 2001–2003.
 In 186 games with Tulane, Aubrey hit .368 with 38 home runs and 200 RBI.
 As a pitcher in 2001 and 2002, he won 11 games and lost 2 with a 4.88 ERA.
 In 2001, he was named National Freshman of the Year by Baseball America, Collegiate Baseball and The Sporting News.

 In 2002, as a member of the USA National Team, he led the team in batting average, home runs and RBI.
 As a junior at Tulane in 2003, he was named Conference USA Player of the Year and was a finalist for the Golden Spikes Award, given annually to the top amateur baseball player in the United States.

 Aubrey's talents were originally discovered by Brad Somrak while he was throwing a ball at a dunk tank at the Allegheny County Fairgrounds in Pittsburgh, Pennsylvania.
 This was first reported by the Razor's Edge in the University of Akron student newspaper, the Buchtelite.

-Professional
+Professional career

-Cleveland Indians organization
+Cleveland Indians

-The Indians selected him with the 11th overall pick in the first round of the 2003 Major League Baseball Draft.